-Lear’s Senior Management Team will be investing in a 3-4 year organisational development programme at their Coventry HQ and this programme will focus on building a culture of trust in line with their core vision of ‘quality first time’.
+Lear’s Senior Management Team has invested in a rolling organisational development programme centred at their Coventry HQ.
+This programme is a central pillar of their strategy and focuses on building a culture of empowerment, engagement and trust in line with their core vision of ‘quality first time’.

-Among the specific areas Lear wanted the BIT delivery programme to address was an enhanced workforce understanding around the launch of new models and products.
-As Adam Ford, Continuous Improvement Manager at Lear puts it:
+Among the specific areas Lear wanted to address was an enhanced workforce understanding around the launch of new models and products.
+As Adam Ford, Continuous Improvement Manager at Lear stated: